Golden bust of Marcus Aurelius: History

 The golden bust was discovered on April 19, 1939, in Avenches by unemployed workers from Lausanne participating in an occupational program (Note: In Switzerland, occupation programs reintegrate the unemployed into active life.) organized by the association Pro Aventico which manages the city's ancient heritage.
 They were under the direction of the cantonal archaeologist Louis Bosset, the curator of the Roman Museum of Avenches Jules Bourquin and the scientific director of the site André Rais since October 21, 1938; their mission consisted mainly in revealing the outline of the building attached to the Cigognier column.
 It was during the excavation of sewer number 1 of the site that a worker hit a metal object with his pickaxe; the bust was in a pipe, buried in silt and black earth, and was almost entirely covered with limestone.
 Weighing about 1.6 kg at the time of its discovery, the bust is the largest gold find made in Switzerland, and it was immediately registered by a notary.

 The bust was exhibited on the Cigognier site during the days following the discovery.
 The news spread very quickly across Switzerland, and the bust was moved to the bank every evening to prevent theft.
-Visitors came from all over the country to admire it, and newspapers from all over the world, such as The New York Times or The Illustrated London News, wrote about it.
+Visitors came from all over the country to admire it, and newspapers from all over the world, such as The New York Times and The Illustrated London News, wrote about it.
 Between August 21 and 26, 1939, the bust was exhibited in Berlin as part of the Sixth International Congress of Classical Archaeology.
 It was loaned to the Kunsthaus in Zurich in the summer of 1939 before being sent to the Swiss National Museum for restoration.
 There, three plaster copies were produced for exhibitions at the Swiss National Museum, the Cantonal Monetary Museum in Lausanne, and the Roman Museum in Avenches.